 Our Creative Campus is close to Liverpool city centre and is the home of our creative and performing arts subjects.
 Here, you can learn your craft in the inspirational setting of Grade II-listed buildings and state-of-the-art performance spaces, studios and workshops.
 The University has invested heavily in this campus, which includes two theatres, two dance studios and two black box performance spaces, a music technology laboratory, a recording studio, dedicated studios and specialist workshop facilities for ceramics, computer aided manufacture, fine metal, machine workshop, textiles and printmaking.

-Students at the Creative Campus benefit from high quality student accommodation, 24-hour security, a brand new Arts Centre, a professional Theatre, Media Hatch, Fabrication Laboratory, a suite of Workshops, Fine Art Studios, collaboration and learning spaces, Warehouse Theatre, Performance Spaces, Lecture Rooms, digital learning facilities, two well-stocked Libraries and a Reading Room, Student Success Zones and IT suites, all on the door-step tailored to meet our students’ needs.
+Students at the Creative Campus benefit from high quality student accommodation, 24-hour security, a brand new Arts Centre, a professional Theatre, Media Hatch, Fabrication Laboratory, a suite of Workshops, Fine Art Studios, collaboration and learning spaces, Warehouse Theatre, Performance Spaces, Recording Studios, Editing Suites and Practice Spaces, Lecture Rooms, Digital Learning facilities, two well-stocked Libraries and a Reading Room, Student Success Zones and IT suites, all on the door-step tailored to meet all our students’ needs.

 The potential for exciting creative collaborations is made all the easier with our state-of-the-art Capstone Theatre, boasting the very best acoustics in Liverpool.
 It is not surprising that this unique venue is home to an All-Steinway Music School, one of just a handful in the UK.
 In March 2010, Liverpool Hope University became the second All-Steinway School in the UK, demonstrating a commitment to excellence by providing our students with the best equipment possible for the study of Music.
 This commitment continues across all creative subjects with emphasis on the investment of essential equipment a priority to compliment students learning.